Bodyarmor SuperDrink: Partnerships

 Bodyarmor has partnered with Joe Burrow, Naomi Osaka, Baker Mayfield, Andrew Luck, Mike Trout, Rob Gronkowski, Klay Thompson, Skylar Diggins, and Sydney Leroux.

 In April 2015, Bodyarmor became the official sports drink of the Los Angeles Angels of Anaheim.

 As part of their endorsement deal with NASCAR Cup Series driver Ryan Blaney, Bodyarmor is a sponsor of Blaney's #12 car for Team Penske.

 In 2018, Bodyarmor became the official sports drink brand of the Ultimate Fighting Championship, commensurate with the introduction of the "Knockout Punch" flavor.

 Later in 2018 with Coca-Cola's minority stake taken in the company, Bodyarmor became the official sports drink brand for the NCAA's national championship tournaments, including the men's and women's basketball tournaments starting in 2019.

 In 2019, Bodyarmor became the official sports drink of Major League Soccer beginning with the 2020 MLS season.

 In 2024, Bodyarmor became the official sports drink of the NHL.

+In 2026, as part of Bodyarmor founder and chairman Mike Repole's investment into the United Football League, Bodyarmor became an official sponsor of that league.